orcwg/orcwg/cyber-resilience-sig/deliverables.md

 #### 2.1 Input to the Draft EU Commission Implementing Regulation on the technical description of important and critical product

 On March 13, 2025, the European Commission released draft implementing regulation on the definition of important and critical product categories and opened public consultations until April 18, 2025.
-The SIG collected community comments and feedback and [submitted it](https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/14449-Technical-description-of-important-and-critical-products-with-digital-elements/F3536950_en) to the European Commission using the requested spreadsheet on April 18, 2025. ([Markdown version](https://github.com/orcwg/cra-hub/blob/main/product-definitions/input-to-draft-regulation.md/input-to-draft-regulation.md) | [XLSX version](./input-to-draft-regulation-2025-04-18.xlsx))
+The [Cyber Resilience SIG][SIG] collected community comments and feedback and [submitted it](https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/14449-Technical-description-of-important-and-critical-products-with-digital-elements/F3536950_en) to the European Commission using the requested spreadsheet on April 18, 2025. ([Markdown version](https://github.com/orcwg/cra-hub/blob/main/product-definitions/input-to-draft-regulation.md/input-to-draft-regulation.md) | [XLSX version](./input-to-draft-regulation-2025-04-18.xlsx))

 <details>
   <summary>More info</summary>